-Use of Council Platform avoided lengthy site build and testing phases, and meant that Plymouth could concentrate on the content of their new site.
+Use of Public Platform avoided lengthy site build and testing phases, and meant that Plymouth could concentrate on the content of their new site.
 This is a monumental task in itself, so not having to worry about bugs or delinquent development timelines is something that shouldn’t be taken for granted.

 Further refinement of the process